ASCIT/donut/README.md

    To deactivate the virtualenv (which you shouldn't need to do), simply type `deactivate`

-- You will also need a separate config file that we will give you in order to access the database.
+- You also need a few config files which are omitted from the repository for security reasons: `donut/config.py` and `calendar.json`.
+Ask a Devteam member to copy these to your clone of the repository.

 # Testing
 ## Linting